 Call your attorney before calling your auto insurance company.
 Sometimes your attorney will call the insurance company for you to help ensure you do not accidentally accept responsibility for the accident or otherwise implicate yourself and create issues that prevent recovery later in the case.

-Make sure you are examined at an emergency room or by your own doctor on the day of the accident–even if you’re not sure you have injuries.
+Make sure you are examined in an emergency room or by your own doctor on the day of the accident–even if you’re not sure you have injuries.
 This exam will help eliminate questions about the cause of any injuries, and, as always, “better safe than sorry.”

 Report the accident to the Department of Public Safety if it was not investigated by the police at the scene.

-You should always consult an experienced personal injury attorney with auto accident experience.
+You should always consult an experienced personal injury attorney with an auto accident experience.
 I will happily answer your questions about the applicable insurance laws to help you get the compensation you deserve.
 There are often several alternatives in place to help you recover in the event of a collision, even if the driver responsible did not have liability insurance.